Be Like Mike: Release

 Be Like Mike was aired on August 8, 1991, after Gatorade announced their sponsorship with Jordan during a press conference on the same date.
 It was released alongside an eight-page foldout print advertisement in the August 12th issue of Sports Illustrated.
 The television commercial also began appearing in movie theaters the following week.
 Seeing the commercial's popularity, Gatorade released the song in November 1991 on A&M Records as a single on cassette tape for $4.95.
 The cassette contains three versions of the song: the original track from the commercial, an R&B version, and a "Bonus Beat Mix".
 Both new versions feature a rap verse by Jay Johnson.
 The single sold 100,000 copies, with its proceeds donated to the Michael Jordan Foundation.

 The following year, Gatorade expanded Be Like Mike into a multimedia campaign, including updated packaging with different images of Jordan on each of its flavors.
 The company also offered a sweepstakes of the same name to promote the 1992 Summer Olympics.
+Following Jordan's 1993 retirement from the NBA and subsequent signing to Minor League Baseball, Gatorade chose to move away from using the jingle for American commercials.
+Schmidt confirmed the following year that the company would restructure their marketing around Jordan's new occupation, stating, "People in the U.S. realize that Michael has retired.
+Our U.S. ads have to reflect what Michael is doing now."